GluuFederation/docs-casa-prod/docs/source/administration/installation.md

 - Ensure your server has "dynamic registration" of clients enabled and that "returnClientSecretOnRead" is set to *true*.
 These settings can be reverted once your Casa installation is fully operational

 - Casa requires [oxd](https://gluu.org/docs/oxd) 4.x to operate.
-Ideally you would use a ready-to-use external oxd server (its location is prompted upon installation); if you don't have such a server, one will be installed for you locally
+Ideally you would use a ready-to-use external oxd server (its location is prompted upon installation); if you don't have such a server, please select `oxd` from the selection Menu, then oxd-server will be installed for you locally.

 ## Finish setup